tdbe/tdbe.github.io/_posts/2025-07-2-openxr-vulkan-c++-gamedev-boilerplate.markdown

 It didn't help that [they didn't want to touch](https://community.khronos.org/t/what-is-the-right-way-to-implement-single-pass-rendering-with-openxr/109157/9) Single-Pass rendering (the performant & industry-standard linchpin of (XR) rendering).

 In any case, thanks to open-source (as opposed to commercial / AAA) you can now build something pretty good the right way, without worrying about mighty morphing license agreements or wetting the beaks of people with golden parachutes.
-And you'll find no insensitivity, abuse, or horrors beyond all comprehension, attached to this project.
+PS: you'll find no insensitivity, abuse, or horrors beyond all comprehension, attached to this project.

 ## Builds: